March 19, 2019

 Simulation software can help engineers ensure that all their electrical, mechanical and software control systems interact safely and optimally early in product development cycles without building a physical prototype.
 These simulations can tackle multiphysics and multifunctional performance issues quickly so that the product meets aggressive development cycles.

-To learn how electrification affects the automotive, aerospace, communication and power generation industries, read Powering a Revolution and Plugged In to the Potential of Electrification.
-You can also read some simulation success stories on these industries in the latest issue of ANSYS Advantage magazine.
+To learn how electrification affects the automotive, aerospace, communication and power generation industries, read Powering a Revolution and other simulation success stories on these industries in this issue of Advantage Magazine.